Holic75/KingmakerRebalance/README.md

 - Bloodrager with following archetypes: Metamagic Rager, Spelleater and Steelblood,
 - Skald with following archetypes: Urban Skald, Herald of the Horn and War Drummer.

-Regarding skald mechanics: it is different from pnp in the fact that it allows other classes to stack their rages (with bonuses and rage powers) with skald Inpiring Rage.
-Also an ability was added to reject rage either from skald Inspired Rage, Inspire Ferocity or Rage Spell; everyone should get it at lvl 1, for already exisitng characters you will need to respec them to level 1 to get this ability.
+Regarding skald mechanics: it is different from pnp in the fact that it allows other classes to stack their rages (with bonuses and rage powers) with skald Inspiring Rage.
+Also an ability was added to reject rage either from skald Inspired Rage, Inspire Ferocity or Rage Spell; everyone should get it at lvl 1, for already existng characters you will need to respec them to level 1 to get this ability.

+New feats:
+- Extra Hex,
+- Accursed Hex,
+- Rage Casting,
+- Raging Brutality,
+- Blooded Arcane Strike,
+- Riving Strike,
-New feats: Extra Hex, Accursed Hex, Rage Casting, Raging Brutality, Blooded Arcane Strike, Riving Strike, Feral Combat Training, Bonded Mind and Share Spell.
+- Feral Combat Training,
+- Bonded Mind and Share Spell.

-New rage powers: Terrifying Howl, Taunting Stance, Unrestrained Rage, Quick Reflexes, Atavism Totem Lesser, Atavism Totem, Atavism Totem Greater.
+New rage powers:
+- Terrifying Howl
+- Taunting Stance,
+- Unrestrained Rage,
+- Quick Reflexes,
+- Atavism Totem Lesser,
+- Atavism Totem,
+- Atavism Totem Greater,
+- Spirit Totem, Lesser,
+- Spirit Totem,
+- Spirit Totem, Greater.

+New features:
-New features: Share Spell for animal companions, animal companions can now equip belts, bracers and amulets.
+- Share Spell for animal companions,
+- Animal companions can now equip belts, bracers and amulets.

 New spells:
 - Hex Vulnerability,
+- Shillelagh,
+- Flame Blade,
+- Deadly Juggernaut,
+- Virtuoso Performance,
 - Plant Shape I, II and III,
 - Giant Form I and II,
 - Shapechange.